David Ortiz: 2013

 Ortiz rebounded from his injury to post a strong 2013 campaign as he once again guided the Red Sox to a first-place finish in the AL East.
 During the regular season, he hit 30 home runs, had 103 RBI and batted .309.
 He finished in the top 10 in all the categories in the AL. On April 20, before the first game played at Fenway Park since the Boston Marathon bombing and his first since August 2012 after an Achilles tendon injury, Ortiz spoke emotionally to the crowd and stated, "This is our fucking city, and no one is going to dictate our freedom.
 Stay strong."
 Ortiz reached several career milestones in 2013, including his 500th career double on July 2 and his 2,000th career hit on September 4.
 On July 10, Ortiz passed Harold Baines to become the all-time leader for hits by a DH with 1,689.

 On July 27, Ortiz was ejected by home-plate umpire Tim Timmons for arguing balls and strikes in a game against the Baltimore Orioles.
 After his ejection, Ortiz used his bat to smash a pressbox phone in the dugout.
 Major League Baseball decided not to suspend Ortiz for the incident.

 In the postseason, Ortiz hit five home runs and 13 RBI while batting .353 to lead the Red Sox to a World Series championship, the franchise's eighth.
-In Game 2 of the AL Division Series against the Tampa Bay Rays, he hit two home runs off of Rays' ace pitcher David Price.
+In Game 2 of the AL Division Series against the Tampa Bay Rays, he hit two home runs off Rays' ace pitcher David Price.
 In Game 2 of the AL Championship Series versus the Detroit Tigers, Ortiz hit a dramatic, game-tying grand slam off reliever Joaquín Benoit in the bottom of the eighth inning, helping propel the Red Sox to victory.
 In the World Series against the St. Louis Cardinals, Ortiz hit home runs in both Games 1 and 2, had six RBIs and batted .688 as the Red Sox won the series 4–2.
 He tied a Series record by reaching base nine times in a row, and the opposing Cardinals seemed to stop trying to get him out, with many intentional walks.
 Ortiz won the World Series Most Valuable Player Award.

 Ortiz gained several new nicknames from the media and his teammates as a result of his great postseason play such as "Señor Octubre" and "Cooperstown."
 He finished third in Boston's mayoral race that year with 560 write-in votes.
 He also finished 10th in AL MVP voting, the first season he garnered votes since 2007.